henry9836/ComputerCraft_Goodies/The Bandit Cubed/README.md

 ### Controller
 - When starting the controller it will reset your current overrides
+- If you select option: 1 anyone that uses the slot machine will win every round
+- If you select option: 2 anyone that uses the slot machine will lose every round
-- If you select option:
+- If you select option: 99 all overrides are disabled

 ## Setup: